 - Group By – divides rows into groups and applies an aggregate function on each group.

-- Having – applies the condition for groups divided by the GROUP BY clause.
+- Having – applies the condition for groups divided by the

 Section 6.
 Performing set operations